Applying for OEI

 - Professional Skills: Block planning, job site skills, and program budgeting

-- Equity, Diversity and Inclusion: Workshops, discussion and practical skills to address social injustice
+- Equity, Inclusion and Cultural Relevancy: Workshops, discussion and practical skills to address social injustice

 Outdoor Program Creation & Support: Participants and their community partner agencies will be given access to resources to create, implement, and strengthen outdoor programming.
 Resources include mentorship from industry professionals, discounted and free activities from delivery partners, and information and opportunities to apply for outdoor program funding.